 - Asana = pose

-- Strengthens arms, wrists, abdomen and legs
+- Strengthens arms, wrists, core, and legs.

-Improves physical balance
+- Improves physical balance.

-- Improves mental and emotional balance
+- Improves mental and emotional balance.